Skip to main content

 • Discuss key challenges and opportunities to expand life-cycle thinking to achieve circular economy goals.

-• Identify potential solutions and next steps for stakeholders to advance this work across the public and private sectors.
+• Identify potential solutions and next steps for interested parties to advance this work across the public and private sectors.

 Key insights and potential actions expressed by participants were assembled into a summary report.
-Some key environmental justice and climate findings included:
+Some key findings included:

-• Community involvement in planning is critical because disaster debris management and the associated truck traffic has been a long-standing obstacle to advancing environmental justice after disasters, as many low-income and minority communities live near debris disposal sites.
+• Community involvement in planning is critical because disaster debris management and the associated truck traffic has been a long-standing obstacle for communities after disasters.

-• Due to climate change, more frequent and more intense natural disasters and sea level rise are expected to result in larger quantities of debris.
+• Extreme weather may cause larger quantities of debris.
 Planning now can help mitigate the human health and economic hardships.

-• Sea level rise is and will continue to necessitate moving buildings that have not yet been damaged.
+• Extreme flooding is and will continue to necessitate moving buildings that have not yet been damaged.
 Planning to move and deconstruct buildings before they are damaged, and recovering these valuable building materials will conserve resources, provide low-cost rebuilding materials, and create jobs.

 For additional information, use this webform to contact us.